rparth07/Prompt-Guide/docs/src/guide/chapter-2.md

 **Example:**
 ```
-Bad prompt: "Generate a story."
+Bad prompt: Generate a story.
-Good prompt: "Write a short story about a detective solving a mysterious case in a haunted mansion."
+Good prompt: Write a short story about a detective solving a mysterious case in a haunted mansion.
 ```

 2. **Specificity**: Be specific in your instructions to guide the model's behavior towards the desired output.

 **Example:**
 ```
-Bad prompt: "Translate the text."
+Bad prompt: Translate the text.
-Good prompt: "Translate the following English text to Spanish: 'Hello, how are you doing today?'"
+Good prompt: Translate the following English text to Spanish: 'Hello, how are you doing today?'
 ```

 3. **Avoiding Biases**: Be cautious about introducing biases into the prompts that might lead to biased model responses.
 Use neutral and inclusive language.

 **Example:**
 ```
-Biased prompt: "Explain why football is the superior sport."
+Biased prompt: Explain why football is the superior sport.
-Unbiased prompt: "Write an essay discussing the popularity and cultural impact of football."
+Unbiased prompt: Write an essay discussing the popularity and cultural impact of football.
 ```

 4. **Length and Complexity**: Find the right balance in prompt length, avoiding overly complicated prompts that might confuse the model.

 **Example:**
 ```
-Overly complex prompt: "Given the recent stock market data and historical trends, project the future performance of various technology stocks and provide investment recommendations."
+Overly complex prompt: Given the recent stock market data and historical trends, project the future performance of various technology stocks and provide investment recommendations.
-Balanced prompt: "Analyze and provide investment recommendations for technology stocks."
+Balanced prompt: Analyze and provide investment recommendations for technology stocks.
 ```

 ## Choosing the right prompt format for different tasks